 - Upper body and facial expression: frequently invisible to the trainee themselves without external feedback

-A pattern our Seoul instructors see with new Level 1-2 students: they have learned movements from videos, but they've learned the shapes — not the layers underneath.
 The real training sequence is bounce and steps first, then isolation, then line control.
 When these are all collapsed into "learning the choreography," the foundation is shaky even when the surface looks okay.

 The assessment is not designed to be discouraging.
 It's designed to be accurate.
 The dimensions it reveals are all trainable with the right focus.